The Flu (Influenza)

 Can the Flu Be Prevented?

 There's no guaranteed way to have complete protection from the flu.
-But these practical steps make spreading the flu less likely:
+But these steps can make spreading the flu less likely:

 - Wash your hands well and often with soap, especially after using the bathroom, after coughing or sneezing, and before eating or preparing food